jptweb/IGME-340-Shared/README.md

 - Have your development environment ready

 **During Class:**
-- Take notes in addition to these shared notes (personalize them!)
+- Have the days Notes open (from this repo, linked to from mycourses as well)
 - Try code examples yourself as we go
-- Ask questions when concepts are unclear
+- Ask questions when concepts are unclear (i'll try and stop to help thats fine; if you fall to far behind don't fret as the weekly content has the examples; and I can help you later).
-- Engage with in-class exercises

 **After Class:**
-- Review the weekly notes within 24 hours
+- Review the weekly notes within 24 hours; and submit the newly added Participation Metric in github classroom.
 - Complete homework assignments early (don't wait until due date)
 - Practice concepts on your own projects
 - Use the reference guide when coding

-**Project Success:**
-- Start early - time management is crucial
-- Read requirements carefully before starting
-- Test on actual devices when possible
-- Always run `flutter clean` before submitting
-- Document your architecture decisions

-**Getting Unstuck:**
-- Read the error message carefully (they're usually helpful!)
-- Check the reference guide for common issues
-- Search the weekly notes for similar problems
-- Try the Flutter documentation
-- Ask on Slack with specific error messages
-- Come to office hours with reproducible issues

 ---